fralau/mkdocs-macros-plugin/webdoc/docs/rendering.md

     1. If the statement does not fit Jinja2 syntax, a syntax error will be displayed in the rendered page.

-    2. If mkdocs-macros mistakenly tries to interprets a syntactically valid Jinja2 statement containing a variable, the most likely result is the page will fail (you can change this behavior with the [`on_undefined` parameter in the config file](troubleshooting.md#what-happens-if-a-variable-is-undefined)).
+    2. If Mkdocs-Macros mistakenly tries to interprets a syntactically valid Jinja2 statement containing a variable, the most likely result is the page will fail (you can change this behavior with the [`on_undefined` parameter in the config file](troubleshooting.md#what-happens-if-a-variable-is-undefined)).